AriFordsham/GHCWiki/commentary/compiler/symbol-names.md

 # Symbol Names

-Since Haskell allows many symbols in constructor and variable names that C compilers or assembly might not allow (e.g. :, %, \#) these have to be encoded using z-encoding.
+Since Haskell allows many symbols in constructor and variable names that C compilers or assembly might not allow (e.g. `:`, `%`, `#`) these have to be encoded using z-encoding.
 The encoding is as follows.
-See [compiler/utils/Encoding.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/utils/Encoding.hs).
+See [compiler/utils/Encoding.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/utils/Encoding.hs) and https://gitlab.haskell.org/ghc/ghc/snippets/1535 for encoding/decoding implementations.

 ## Tuples